 Roadside assistance can help you save money over time.
 Most roadside assistance providers negotiate prices with their service network to ensure members get the best prices.
 Most drivers with roadside assistance use it multiple times per year, which lowers the cost of each service.
-Each plan is different, but coverage usually starts at around $60 on a 6-month policy.
-(At The General, this service is not part of the insurance policy but the fee is included as a convenience).
+The cost of 24/7 Roadside Assistance service varies by plan and by state.
+The service (in states other than California where Roadside Assistance is not available) costs range between $60 and $69 for 6 months and between $120 and $138 for 12 months.
+The General’s roadside assistance service is not part of the insurance policy, but the fee is included as a convenience.

-The General offers a roadside assistance plan through Nation Safe Driver.
-This program offers 24-hour emergency services including towing, battery service, fuel delivery, and lock-out service.
-Our roadside assistance plan is designed to get you back on the road safely after an emergency.
+The General offers a roadside assistance plan through Nation Safe Driver that you can buy no matter what policy you have.* This program offers 24-hour emergency services including towing, battery service, fuel delivery, and lock-out service.
+The General’s roadside assistance service is designed to get you back on the road safely after an emergency.
 If your car breaks down or you find yourself stranded, Nation Safe Driver’s customer representatives will respond quickly to provide you with the best service available.

 If you’ve signed up for The General’s roadside assistance plan through Nation Safe Driver, refer to your documentation to verify the details of your plan and how to use it when you need it.
 If you’re looking for a car insurance company that’s affordable and gives you additional help through roadside assistance, get a quote to see what your premiums could cost.
 You can also explore our blog to find other ways to stay safe on the road.